6 Expert Tips for Creating Memorable, Viral Content That Converts

-BuzzFeed’s food account, Tasty, generates a whopping 2B+ video views per month, making them one of the biggest and most popular publishers on Facebook.
-The channel also generates an outstanding engagement on Instagram, which isn’t a surprise since Instagram is a visually rich platform.
+BuzzFeed’s food account, Tasty, generates a whopping 2B+ video views per month thanks to their excellent video marketing strategy, making them one of the biggest and most popular publishers on Facebook.
+The channel also generates an outstanding engagement on Instagram, which creates another stream of loyal followers.

 BuzzFeed’s food account, Tasty, generates a whopping 2B+ videos views per month!

 Suppose you’re representing a brand of products or services not related to the food & drink industry.
 In that case, you can achieve a similar effect by adding animated videos to your marketing mix.
 Animated video explainers are highly clickable and shareable content due to their engaging format and educational context.
 Here is everything you need to know about animated explainer videos.